Lawson Patton, September, 8, 1908

 Oxford, Lafayette, Mississippi

-On September 9, 1908, Lawson Patton (Nib or Nelse Patton), a mob of upwards of 100 men and boys battered the doors of the jail, fatally shot Patton, and hanged him from a telegraph pole on the Lafayette County Courthouse.
+On September 9, 1908, Lawson Patton (Nib or Nelse Patton), a mob of upwards of 100 men and boys battered the doors of the jail, fatally shot Patton, and hanged him from a tree on the grounds of the Lafayette County Courthouse (some sources say the mob hanged him from a telegraph pole).
 Patton ran a “blind Tiger” or type of speakeasy with Black clientele & was a bootlegger.
-He was accused of the murder of a white woman.
+He was accused of murdering a white woman after delivering a message from her husband in jail, where Patton was a “trustee.”

 Sources